 If you want to buy a pup from a reputable breeder, with all the necessary paperwork, the range you should expect goes from $1800 to $2500.

-If you find it for a lot less than the $1500, for example, the chances are great that there is a good reason why the price is low.
+If you find it for a lot less than $1500, for example, the chances are great that there is a good reason why the price is low.

 How to find reputable Mastiff breeders?

-Just as we slightly hinted in the previous section, the price of the puppy can actually tell you a lot about the puppy itself and the breeder.
+Just as we slightly hinted in the previous section, the price of the puppy can tell you a lot about the puppy itself and the breeder.

 You now know the price range you can expect and, based on your needs, you know which price you are going after, right?